adamhutchings/adamhutchings/README.md

 # Adam Hutchings

 ## Non-programming info
 Hi!
-I'm a 19-year-old student in the United States.
+I'm a 20-year-old student in the United States.
 I attend [Case Western Reserve University](https://case.edu), expecting to graduate in 2026, and studying computer science and mathematics.
-Outside of school, I also enjoy linguistics, singing, music composition, and cooking.
+Outside of school, I also enjoy a few other things:
+- singing (especially classical and barbershop music)
+- music composition + playing piano
+- writing (short stories + novels)
+- cooking

 ## My programming history
-I got into programming through my local robotics team in late 2019, doing Python, and since then I've also used Java, C++, and C.
+I got into programming through my local robotics team in late 2019, doing Python, and since then I've also used a few other languages:
+- Java for games.
+- C++ for slightly more advanced games.
+- C for language tooling.
+- Scheme, Haskell, and Prolog for coursework.

 ## What am I most proud of?
 I'm most proud of my [Minecraft clone](https://github.com/adamhutchings/Minecraft3D) which